Prostitution / Solicitation

-- Pimping— Under Iowa Code § 725.2, it is a class “D” felony if a person solicits a patron for a prostitute, knowingly takes or shares in the earnings of a prostitute, or knowingly furnishes a room or other place to be used for the purpose of prostitution regardless of whether it is for compensation.
+- Pimping— Under Iowa Code § 725.2, it is a class “D” felony if a person solicits a patron for a prostitute, knowingly takes or shares in the earnings of a prostitute, or knowingly furnishes a room or other place to be used for prostitution regardless of whether it is for compensation.

-- Pandering – Under Iowa Code § 725.3, it is a class “D” felony if a person persuades, arranges, coerces, or otherwise causes another person who is not a minor to become a prostitute or to return to the practice of prostitution after having abandoned it, or keeps or maintains any premises for the purposes of prostitution or takes a share in the income from such premises knowing the character and content of such income.
+- Pandering – Under Iowa Code § 725.3, it is a class “D” felony if a person persuades, arranges, coerces, or otherwise causes another person who is not minor to become a prostitute or to return to the practice of prostitution after having abandoned it, or keeps or maintains any premises for prostitution or takes a share in the income from such premises knowing the character and content of such income.
 If the other person is a minor, then this is a class “C” felony.

 Convictions for any solicitation or prostitution crimes in Iowa can carry some substantial consequences, depending on the classification of the offense.
 Punishments can include:

-- Serious Misdemeanor — Under Iowa Code § 903.1(1)(b), up to one year imprisonment and/or fine of at least $315, up to $1,875
+- Serious Misdemeanor — Under Iowa Code § 903.1(1)(b), up to one-year imprisonment and/or fine of at least $315, up to $1,875

 - Aggravated Misdemeanor — Under Iowa Code § 903.1(2), up to two years imprisonment and fine of at least $675, up to $6,250